Return- and hitting-time distributions of small sets in infinite measure preserving systems: Introduction

-\textbf{Outline of results.} In contrast to references \cite{PS}, \cite{PS2}, \cite{PSZ2} mentioned before, which study specific classes of systems and particular types of sequences $(E_{k})$, the present note discusses the asymptotics of general asymptotically rare sequence $(E_{k})$ in an abstract setup.
+\textbf{Outline of results.} In contrast to references \cite{PS}, \cite{PS2}, \cite{PSZ2} mentioned before, which study specific classes of systems and particular types of sequences $(E_{k})$, the present paper discusses the asymptotics of general asymptotically rare sequences $(E_{k})$ in an abstract setup.

-We first discuss the basic question of how to normalize the functions $\varphi_{E}$, and show that it is impossible to find a scaling function $\gamma$ such that $\gamma(\mu(E))$ captures the order of magnitude of $\varphi_{E}$ for all (small) sets $E$.
-However, if $T$ admits a DK-set $Y$ with regularly varying return sequence, then there is some $\gamma=\gamma_{T}$ which works for every $E$ contained in $Y$.
+We first discuss the basic question of how to normalize the functions $\varphi_{E}$, and show that it is impossible to find a scaling function $\gamma$ such that $\gamma(\mu(E))$ captures the order of magnitude of $\varphi_{E}$ for all (small) sets $E$ (Theorem \ref{T_NoUniversalScale1}).
+However, if $T$ admits a uniform set $Y$ with regularly varying return sequence of index $\alpha>0$, then there is some $\gamma=\gamma_{T}$ which works for every $E$ contained in $Y$ (Theorem \ref{T_TightnessInsideDK}).
+A similar statement applies in the case $\alpha=0$ if we consider $a_{T} (\varphi_{E})$ (Theorem \ref{P_NonlinTightScale}).

+Next, we turn to the relation between asymptotic return distributions and asymptotic hitting distributions.
+In the finite measure case, it is well known that one exists iff the other does, and that there is a simple explicit relation between them (\cite{HaydnLacVai05}, see Section 4 below).
+In contrast to this, we observe that there is no infinite measure preserving system in which convergence of return-time distributions does, in general, entail nontrivial asymptotics of hitting-time distributions (Theorem \ref{Thm_SameRetDistButDivergentHitDist}).

-In this very setup, we then prove that, for every asymptotically rare sequence $(E_{k})$ inside $Y$, the return-time distributions converge iff the hitting-time distributions converge.
-We also clarify the relation between the respective limit laws.
-The latter allows us to characterize convergence to the specific limit laws which occurred in \cite{PS}, \cite{PS2}, and \cite{PSZ2} as asymptotic equivalence of return- and hitting-time distributions.
-This gives an alternative approach to the limit theorem of \cite{PSZ2}.
+Nonetheless, we prove (Theorem \ref{T_Ret_versus_Hit}) that, in the setup of systems with a uniform set $Y$ and regular variation with $\alpha>0$, for every asymptotically rare sequence $(E_{k})$ \emph{inside} $Y$, the return-time distributions converge iff the hitting-time distributions converge, and also clarify the relation between the respective limit laws.
+In fact, we establish a stronger version of this principle which also covers the distorted variables $a_{T}(\varphi_{E})$ of the $\alpha=0$ case, Theorem \ref{T_Ret_versus_Hit2}, which is the central result of our paper.

+The latter theorem allows us to precisely characterize (in Theorems \ref{T_Cge_to_H_alpha} and \ref{T_Cge_to_H_alphathetaStar}) sequences $(E_{k})$ inside $Y$, which exhibit convergence to the specific limit laws $H_{\alpha} $ and $H^{\ast}$ that occurred in \cite{PS}, \cite{PS2}, and \cite{PSZ2}.
+This also leads to an improved version of the abstract limit theorem of \cite{PSZ2}, see Theorem \ref{T_SuffForCgeToHAlpha} and Remark \ref{Rem_WhyBetter} below, which provides sufficient conditions for convergence to the laws $H_{\alpha}$.
+We then go beyond these previously encountered limit distributions, identifying new laws $H_{\alpha,\theta}$ for asymptotic hitting times.
+Theorem \ref{T_Cge_to_H_alphatheta} gives abstract sufficient conditions for their occurrence, and Example \ref{Ex_B} shows that this result applies to cylinders shrinking to hyperbolic fixed points of prototypical null-recurrent interval maps with indifferent fixed points.